 Ducks help by taking care of bugs, laying eggs, providing meat as they grow older, and giving you something adorable to care for as a duckling.
 Although they are hardy as adults, the ducklings that have just hatched from their shells need plenty of warmth and safety to grow into strong, healthy adult ducks.

 If you are getting ready to care for ducklings and need a few pointers, you have come to the right place.
 We have a care guide that will equip you with all the information you need to shepherd your ducklings into maturity.

 Baby Duckling Facts

 There are many more breeds of ducks, particularly domesticated breeds, than there ever used to be.
 Most of these duck breeds can trace their origins back to the Anas platyrhynchos.
-In Southeast Asia, raising ducks in captivity started as early as 500 B.C.
+In Southeast Asia, raising ducks under human care started as early as 500 B.C.
 History tells us that Romans enjoyed roasted ducks more than almost any other early people group.

 Now, there are duck species that live all over the world.
 Plenty of them are unique to their geographic regions and have evolved as separate species.
 The most common domesticated species in North America include: